Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-05.md

 You'll need to have Node.js 8+ for running the dev server and compiling your JS code.

-To work with React Native you'll need to have the commandline tool to create and run projects on your computer.
+To work with React Native you'll need to have the command-line tool to create and run projects on your computer.

 To test the projects on your phone, Android or iOS, you'll need to install the Expo App.